m0rrism0rris/quake-guide/README.md

 # misc
-This repository is for miscellaneous things of which i have need to store someplace
+This repository is for miscellaneous things of which I have need to store someplace